 Inside the Azure Onboarding Script

-The Azure template automates the onboarding of an Azure subscription into ACE.
-This template provisions the required Azure resources and role assignments, enabling AlgoSec to integrate with and monitor the environment.
-The onboarding process is fully automated through an Azure Function.
+The Azure onboarding script automates the onboarding of an Azure subscription into ACE.
+It provisions the required Azure resources and role assignments, enabling AlgoSec to integrate with and monitor the environment.

 There are two scripts available.